 The first recorded mention of cheesecake dates back to ancient Greece, where it was served to Olympians for energy boosts.
-As the Roman Empire spread, so did the popularity of cheesecake, and the recipe was gradually refined by adding new ingredients such as eggs and butter.
+As the Roman Empire spread, so did the popularity of this delicious dessert, and the recipe was gradually refined by adding new ingredients such as eggs and butter.

-In the 19th century, the introduction of cream cheese in the United States led to the development of the modern New York-style cheesecake, now one of the most popular variations of this dessert worldwide.
+In the 19th century, the introduction of cream cheese in the United States led to the development of the modern New York-style type, now one of the most popular variations of this dessert worldwide.